Feton-alberekit/rock-paper-scissors-web/README.md

 The objective of this project is to build a beginner-friendly image classification model and present it in a professional way through:

 - A trained image classification model
-- A Google Colab testing workflow
 - A simple interactive web interface
-- A public GitHub Pages deployment
-- A clear and organized GitHub repository

 ---